 The Forth Rail Bridge

-No Scottish rail experience is complete without a trip across the Forth Rail Bridge!
+No Scottish rail experience is complete without a trip across the Forth Bridge!
 Connecting Edinburgh with Fife, this remarkable structure has the second-longest single cantilever span of any bridge in the world and has been awarded UNESCO World Heritage status.
-Look out onto great views of the Firth of Forth as you speed across the rails, or celebrate the bridge’s 125th birthday at the Forth Bridges Festival in September 2015.
+Look out onto great views of the Firth of Forth as you speed across the rails.

 Latest posts by Sophie Cameron (see all)